wp-plugins/wpeventticketing/readme.txt

 9. Set up your email messaging
 10. Create a blank page and add the shortcode `[wpeventticketing]`

+We also have a <a href="http://vimeo.com/18491170">walk-through video</a> that explains how to setup WP Event Ticketing.

 == Frequently Asked Questions ==